ystia/yorc/doc/configuration.rst

 +----------------------------------+------------------------------------------------------------------+-----------+---------------------------------------------------+---------+
 | ``job_monitoring_time_interval`` | Default duration for job monitoring time interval                | string    | no                                                |   5s    |
 +----------------------------------+------------------------------------------------------------------+-----------+---------------------------------------------------+---------+

+An alternative way to specify user credentials for SSH connection to the Slurm Client's node (user_name, password or private_key), is to provide them as application properties.
+In this case, Yorc gives priority to the application provided properties.
+Moreover, if all the applications provide their own user credentials, the configuration properties user_name, password and private_key, can be omitted.
+See `Working with jobs <https://yorc-a4c-plugin.readthedocs.io/en/latest/jobs.html>`_ for more information.

 Vault configuration
 -------------------